 The New Westminster facility was originally built in 1929 and is situated on approximately 31 hectares of land.
 The plant currently operates three oil cylinders, one water-borne cylinder and a fixation chamber, with a total annual production capacity of over 197,000 cubic metres.
-The plant is also equipped with a pole peeler, a timber and pole framing/incising line and a dry kiln.
+The plant is also equipped with a pole peeler, a timber and pole framing/incising line and a double track dry kiln.

-For the year ended December 31, 2007, total capital expenditures at the New Westminster plant totalled approximately \$215,000, of which approximately \$110,000 was spent on an automation control system for the pressure cylinders.
-The balance of capital went towards plant upgrades and safety controls.
+For the year ended December 31, 2008, capital expenditures at the New Westminster plant totalled approximately \$1,440,000.
+This comprised major plant upgrades to infrastructure and process equipment amounting to approximately \$1,245,000 as well as approximately \$150,000 for completion of an automated control system for the pressure cylinders.
+The balance of capital was for mobile equipment upgrades.